maher243/SmartContractsMeasurment/README.md

 * Install PyEthereum client in your local machine

-* Install All python package required by the benchmarking system such as pandas etc
+* Install All python package required by the benchmarking system such as pandas, numpy, scipy, statistics etc

 #### To run the code, type the following command: